Writing a Self Evaluation

 The types of words, sentences, or ideas that you want to pick out are those that uniquely describe or articulate a significant aspect of your own learning or evolution.
 Remember: the purpose of a self-evaluation is to document the significant learning that took place during the quarter.

 Stage III: Revision

 Revising is a stage that can be as long or as short as it needs to be.
 It encompasses your second draft through your final self-evaluation and includes the next stage.
-Revising may take the form of visiting a writing tutor for review, reading aloud to yourself to catch errors or ideas that need expansion, giving your self-evaluation to someone else so who can offer suggestions or comments, or strengthening key ideas and phrases.
-Faculty members are usually all too happy to review your drafts and make comments.
+Revising may take the form of visiting a writing tutor who can help you review your draft, reading your draft aloud to yourself to hear where you need to cut text, clarify the text, or add to the text, and giving your self-evaluation to another reader who can offer suggestions.

 Your aim with each successive draft should be to make incremental improvements towards a final document that expresses your achievements and strengths during the quarter.

 In the final stage, you need to evaluate what you've written in order to ensure that it is a document that can help you to reflect on your education in the future, and that you might want to include in your transcript if you so choose.
 Some things to think about include: